 Don’t just let a site tells you it has insurance.
 If possible, get the policy summary in writing.
 Ask what the policy limits are and whether it covers all accidents, regardless of the cause.

 Make sure your medical insurance is up-to-date

-Even if you ultimately prevail in a claim, settling it may take awhile.
-If you have to go to court, it could be a year or more before you go paid.
+Even if you ultimately prevail in a claim, settling it may take a while.
+If you have to go to court, it could be a year or more before you get paid.
 Having a good medical insurance policy will make sure you can receive adequate care in the event you are injured.